Refugee Integration Programs Internship

 - Ability to work in a fast-paced environment and process unexpected tasks and deadlines

 - Creativity and initiative to follow through on projects

 - Effective communication and writing skills

-- Proficiency in one or more language other than English is preferable
+- Proficiency in one or more languages other than English is preferable

-- Having personal car or access to a car is highly desirable
+- Having a personal car or access to a car is highly desirable

 - Understanding of the timelines and processes refugees go through.